-The department of public safety takes steps continuously to advance the public safety of our campus community.
-Here are some recent initiatives we have undertaken:
+The Department of Public Safety takes steps continuously to advance the public safety of our campus community.
+Here are some initiatives we have undertaken:

-- Safety at Your Fingertips: With the assistance of the Loyola community, the department of public safety launched the LiveSafe mobile security app, which allows users to report incidents and send messages to Loyola University Maryland campus safety officers anytime, anywhere.
+- Safety at Your Fingertips: We launched the LiveSafe mobile security app, which allows users to report incidents and send messages to Loyola University Maryland campus safety officers anytime, anywhere.

 - Training with Baltimore Police: During the summer of 2019, we conducted the first ever full-scale exercise with Baltimore City Police patrol officers and SWAT teams.

-- Setting High Standards: We’ve also made it a department priority to certify all dispatchers as Association of Public-Safety Communications Officials (APCO).
+- Setting High Standards: We have also made it a priority to certify all dispatchers as Association of Public-Safety Communications Officials (APCO).
 This certified training meets or exceeds national qualifications.
 We also completed Tactical Dispatcher Training with Baltimore City Police SWAT instructors.

-- Building Community: The department has worked hard to establish relationships with the American Red Cross and Homeland Security for additional resources and support.
+- Building Community: The department has worked hard to establish relationships with our external community for additional resources and support.